G-Global Homotopy Theory and Algebraic K-Theory: Delooping

-Instead of the above approach, we could have compared the counit of our delooping adjunction to the counit of the usual equivariant one.
+Instead of the above approach, we could have also tried to prove the proposition by comparing the counit of our delooping adjunction to the counit of the usual equivariant one.
 However, we have carefully avoided such a comparison because the computations involved can become quite cumbersome.
-Instead, we will get all these compatibilities for free now thanks to the following easy observation:
+Instead, we will get all these compatibilities for free now thanks to general facts about Bousfield localizations.
+To formulate these, it will be convenient to forget about the above model structures and move to the world of quasi-categories completely (so that the above derived adjunctions just become ordinary adjunctions):

 \begin{lemma} Let

 be an adjunction of quasi-categories, let $I$ be a set (or more generally any class), and let $(S_i\colon\mathscr C\to\mathscr C_i)_{i\in I}$ and $(T_i\colon\mathscr D\to\mathscr D_i)_{i\in I}$ be two jointly conservative families.
 Assume moreover we are given for each $i\in I$ a Bousfield localization